 - Conduct informational interviews with professionals in your area of interest

-- Gaining experience through work, especially through co-op placements and volunteer opportunities
+- Gain experience through work, especially through Co-op and volunteer opportunities

-Search job postings and job descriptions to better understand what employers are seeking.
-The Canadian Job Bank is a great tool for searching by job market trends, exploring careers, searching jobs and employers.
-Check out the video below for details on researching your industry.
+Search job postings and carefully review job descriptions to better understand what employers are seeking.
+The Canadian Job Bank is a great tool for searching job market trends, finding jobs and employers, and exploring career options.
+Check out the video below for how to research your industry.